MicrosoftDocs/azure-devops-docs/docs/repos/git/branch-policies.md

 ---
-title: Protect your Git branches with policies | VSTS & TFS
+title: Protect your Git branches with policies
+titleSuffix: Azure Repos
 description: Branch policies provide teams with the means to protect their important branches. ms.assetid: 5D76697E-16A0-4048-91D1-806FE24C92A3 ms.prod: devops